Time-Based Control User Guide

 The Energy tab in the Tesla app allows you to review system production.
 You may select each reporting-meter separately or overlap data displayed by tapping the bar-icon next to ‘Day.’
 By tapping ‘Day’ you can also change the timescale between ‘Month’, ‘Year’ and ‘Lifetime’ views.

-The examples below show what energy usage history could look like for your home with grid and Powerwall to help understand the behavior of Time-Based Control.
+The examples below show what energy usage history could look like for your home with grid and Powerwall to help understand the behaviour of Time-Based Control.
 However, the actual results you see within the Tesla app may differ depending on your energy costs, home energy consumption and daily solar production.

 The Energy Graph screenshots show solar and grid components.
 The grid view shows home usage as a positive value and grid exports as a negative value.
 The Powerwall view shows discharging to power your home or the grid as a positive value and charging from grid or solar as a negative value.